Our Services

 Potential contributors to ongoing mesh-related pain include:

 While these factors can be uncomfortable, they're rarely life threatening.
-If you notice redness, fever, sudden worsening of pain, or any signs of infection, speak to a doctor right away or use Ubie's free AI-powered Chronic Pain Symptom Checker to better understand your symptoms and next steps.
+If you notice redness, fever, sudden worsening of pain, or any signs of infection, it's important to speak to a doctor right away.
+You can also take Ubie's free AI-powered symptom checker test to help identify what might be causing your discomfort and receive personalized guidance on when to seek care.

 Red light therapy (also called low-level laser therapy or photobiomodulation) uses specific wavelengths of red and near-infrared light (600–1,000 nm) to: